taidnguyen/taidnguyen/README.md

       <img src="https://visitor-badge.glitch.me/badge?page_id=taidnguyen.README.md" />
    </a>
 </p>
-<h3 align="center">My interests lie in data visualizations, sports, NLP, and applying data science for social good</h3>
+<h3 align="center">My interests lie in data visualizations, sports, NLP, and using AI to advance social goods</h3>

-🤝 I work with mainframe data at IBM and volunteer with [STEAM for Vietnam](https://www.steamforvietnam.org/) on the weekends.
+🤝 I work with mainframe data at IBM Systems and volunteer with [STEAM for Vietnam](https://www.steamforvietnam.org/) on the weekends.

 📫 Feel free to reach out to me at **tainguyen7597(at)gmail(dot)com**.